 Golden Supreme and Jonagold.

-Harvest begins in July and ends the 1st week of November.
+Apple harvest begins in August and ends in November.

 We invite you to stop by our orchard